jatin-khurana/planit/README.md

 # planit Jupiter-Toys
-Built on cucumber with a twisted page object model design pattern.
+Solution is built on 'Cucumber Framework' with a twisted page object model design pattern.